svenuscf/ansible-cisco-upgrade/README.md

 1. Modifying **catalyst_vars.yaml** , **ios_xe_router_vars.yaml** or **generic_ios_vars.yaml** depending on use case, under **group_var**s sub-directory:

-Before executing the playbooks, make sure to change the variables in **all.yaml** according to the needs.
+*Before executing the playbooks, make sure to change the variables in **[catalyst|ios_xe_router|generic]_vars.yaml** to reflect targeted upgrade version, image file location, bootflash location etc. An ansible timeout value is also included in these vars files.
+In the case of uploading firmware to devices, it is recommended to tune up this timeout value to allow Ansible to finish the upload task without timeouting the session.
+For sites using 4G, it is particularly important to account for the time for these upload tasks.*

 It is also recommended to test ssh connection from Ansible host to the devices before executing these playbooks.
 Alternatively, run the ```show-version.yaml``` playbook which displays the running version of devices as well as proving SSH connection from Ansible host is successful.